 *On-premises is sometimes shortened to “on-prem” and commonly — though incorrectly (from a grammar point-of-view) — called “on-premise.”

 Though “cloud migration” typically refers to moving things from on-premises to the cloud, it can also refer to moving from one cloud to another cloud.
 A migration may involve moving all or just some assets.
 It also involves a whole lot of other things.
 That’s why we’ve complied this guide to cover all things cloud migration.

-Cloud Migration Explained: A What, Why, and How Guide
+Cloud Migrations Explained: A What, Why, and How Guide

 Looking to learn more about cloud migration?
-This beginner’s guide to cloud migration covers everything you need to go from knowing nothing about cloud migration to knowing something about cloud migration.
+This beginner’s guide to cloud migrations covers everything you need to go from knowing nothing about cloud migration to knowing something about migrating to cloud.

 Table of Contents

 - Why Businesses Migrate to the Cloud